A new dynamical mechanism of incomplete fusion in heavy-ion collision: Abstract

 \section{Abstract}

-A new mechanism of the incomplete fusion has been considered as a very asymmetric quasifission of the dinuclear system which is formed at the capture of the projectile by the target nucleus.
-The results of the dinuclear system model have confirmed that the incomplete fusion in heavy-ion collisions occurs at a large orbital angular momentum ($L > 30 \hbar$).
-The plateau in the excitation function of the evaporation residues of the incomplete fusion with the increase in the beam energy is explained by the increase in the rotational energy of the very mass-asymmetric dinuclear system.
+The incomplete fusion has been proved as the formation and emission of the $\alpha$ particle by the increase in the rotational energy of the very mass-asymmetric dinuclear system.
+The results of the dinuclear system model have confirmed that the incomplete fusion in heavy-ion collisions occurs at a large orbital angular momentum ($L > 30 \hbar$) due to the strong increase of the intrinsic fusion barrier.

 The incomplete fusion (ICF) of nuclei at the heavy-ion collision is observed in reactions of light projectiles with the intermediate-mass target nucleus.
 This phenomenon was first observed more than 60 years ago \cite{Knox1960}.
 From the analysis of experimental data it was found that the peripheral collisions are a favorable condition for the incomplete fusion.
 This phenomenon is studied by observation of the $\alpha$ particle flying in the forward angles or other light clusters or by identification of the evaporation residue accompanied with the emitted fast light clusters.